Himanshurajput4884/SecureU/README.md

 2. When the User is Logged in some cookie is passed using JWT so that he dont have to login everytime he visit the website.
 3. There are some Protecting routes which prevent user to access without Register/Login.
 4. Handlebars  is used as a Templating Language.
+5. Logged In User can see registered name on every page.

 # Dependencies :